29th station: History

 The South Side Elevated Railroad was incorporated in 1888 with the goal of linking downtown with the Indiana state line.
 The first section of its main line, and the first rapid transit in Chicago, opened on June 6, 1892, between Congress and 39th Streets.
 Ten stations opened that day, one of which was on 29th Street.
-The Railroad quickly expanded southwards; by the end of the year, it reached south to 55th Street, and it reached Jackson Park by May 1893, in time for the World's Fair that year.
+The Railroad quickly expanded southwards; by the end of the year, it reached south to 55th Street, and it reached Jackson Park by May 1893, in time for the World's Columbian Exposition that year.

 A third express track was desired, and a franchise was awarded in 1907.
 In exchange for this, however, the railroad had to demolish the station houses north of Indiana station, including 29th's, and replace them with simpler mezzanine facilities in order to clear alleys that had been blocked by the buildings.

 The railroad merged with three others on the Chicago "L" to form Chicago Elevated Railways (CER) in 1911, although it kept its legal separate identity.
 CER through-routed lines branching from the South Side and North Side main lines together, linking them through the Loop.
 CER continued until the companies were formally merged into the Chicago Rapid Transit Company (CRT) in 1924.
 Although municipal ownership of transit had been a hotly-contested issue for half a century, the publicly-owned Chicago Transit Authority (CTA) would not be created until 1945, and would not assume operation of the "L" until October 1, 1947.

 The CTA aimed to economize service on the "L", which was suffering from declining ridership, and closed many stations on the North-South lines on August 1, 1949.
 29th, which had long been the least-patronized station in the area, was one of them.